verbrio/mcp-golang/README.md

 You can use raw go structs as the input to your tools, the library handles generating the messages, deserialization, etc.

-## Library Goals and non-goals

-- The library should bias towards maintaining type safety, even when adding extra complexity (reflection to check types etc)
-- The libary api should be simple and easy to use for basic cases of the protocol but we are explicitly aiming to support production use cases firs
-- Where complexity arises, the library will have sane defaults and allow the user to override them if needed.
-- The library aims to support servers first and foremost, when the server features are stable, we will work on adding client support.

 ## Contributions

 Contributions are more than welcome!
 Please check out [our contribution guidelines](./CONTRIBUTING.md).